aistabci/abci-docs/en/docs/faq.md

 #### Group Disk Quota Value
 ##### Increasing the Quota Value
-* Even if you apply to increase the quota value, the usage upper limit of the **Old Area** will not be increased.
+* Even if you apply to increase the Quota Value, the usage upper limit of the **Old Area** will not be increased.
-* The usage upper limit of the **New Area** (/groups/gAA50NNN) is set to "the value set at that time" or "twice of the new quota value", whichever is greater.
+* The usage upper limit of the **New Area** (/groups/gAA50NNN) is set to "the value set at that time" or "twice of the new Quota Value", whichever is greater.

 ##### Decreasing the Quota Value
-* When you apply to decrease the quota value, it can be decreased only when the usage amount of the **Old Area** (shown as "used" with the show_quota command) is less than the new quota value.
+* When you apply to decrease the Quota Value, it can be decreased only when the usage amount of the **Old Area** (shown as "used" with the show_quota command) is less than the new Quota Value.
-* After application, the usage upper limit of the **Old Area** will be decreased to the same value as the quota value.
+* After application, the usage upper limit of the **Old Area** will be decreased to the same value as the Quota Value.
 * The usage upper limit of the **New Area** will not be decreased.

-ABCI points consumed by using Group disks are calculated based on the quota value as before.
+ABCI points consumed by using Group disks are calculated based on the Quota Value as before.

 After the data migration is completed, the users will have a period to reorganize the data in the **New Area**.
-After the end of that period, the upper limit of the **New Area** will be set to the same value as the quota value. <br/>
+After the end of that period, the upper limit of the **New Area** will be set to the same value as the Quota Value. <br/>
 The *Reorganization Period** for /groups2/ users is until the end of September 2021.
-If data exceeding the quota value is existed in the New Area after October, it will not be possible to write.
+If data exceeding the Quota Value is existed in the New Area after October, it will not be possible to write.
 Delete unnecessary files (duplicate files, etc.) or apply for additional quota. </br>
 We will announce separately about the reorganization period to users of the other Old Areas.